Prospect View in Frederick in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Maryland Civil War Trails series list.
 A significant historical date for this entry is June 28, 1863.

-39° 24.226′ N, 77° 26.328′ W. Marker is in Frederick, Maryland, in Frederick County.
-Marker is on Himes Avenue, on the right when traveling south.
+Location.
+This marker has been replaced by another marker nearby.
+It was located near 39° 24.226′ N, 77° 26.328′ W. Marker was in Frederick, Maryland, in Frederick County.
+It was in Prospect View.
+It was on Himes Avenue, on the right when traveling south.
 Located at the east side entrance to Prospect Hall.
 Touch for map.
-Marker is in this post office area: Frederick MD 21701, United States of America.
+Marker was at or near this postal address: 7522 Himes Ave, Frederick MD 21703, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Major General George Gordon Meade (here, next to this marker); Gettysburg Campaign (here, next to this marker); SGT David James Smith USMC (about 400 feet away, measured in a direct line); PFC James Moore Jr (approx. 0.3 miles away); a different marker also named PFC James Moore Jr (approx. 0.4 miles away); Battle of Frederick (approx. 0.8 miles away); Maj.
-Gen. Edward Braddock (approx. 0.9 miles away); Frederick County World War II Memorial (approx. 1.1 miles away).
+At least 8 other markers are within walking distance of this location: Major General George Gordon Meade (here, next to this marker); a different marker also named Meade Takes Command (a few steps from this marker); a different marker also named Gettysburg Campaign (a few steps from this marker); SGT David James Smith USMC (about 300 feet away, measured in a direct line); a different marker also named SGT David James Smith USMC (about 400 feet away); PFC James Moore Jr (approx. 0.3 miles away); a different marker also named PFC James Moore Jr (approx. 0.4 miles away); a different marker also named Battle of Frederick (approx. 0.8 miles away).
 Touch for a list and map of all markers in Frederick.

 More about this marker.
 On the lower left is a photograph of Prospect Hall, captioned, "A Union camp in June 1863, Prospect Hall had been a Confederate camp in 1862 and became a Confederate hospital after the Battle of Monocacy in 1864.
 Today, Prospect Hall serves as home to St. John's Literary Institute."